mimomaina/Career-Path-Recommendation-System/README.md

 # Career-Path-Recommendation-System

-Overview

-The Career Path Recommendation System is an NLP-driven application designed to help job seekers identify their next best job role based on their skills, experience, and qualifications.
-Using text-based classification, the system predicts suitable job roles, providing insights into career progression and automation risks.
-This project is implemented using NLP techniques, machine learning classification models, and Streamlit for an interactive interface.

-Problem Statement

-Job seekers often struggle with identifying the right career progression based on their expertise.
-The system addresses this problem by matching users to the most relevant job roles, using NLP to analyze job descriptions, skills, and experience requirements.
-Instead of relying on traditional job search filters, this system leverages text similarity and machine learning to make data-driven career recommendations.

-Dataset Description

-The dataset consists of 292,167 job postings collected between 2021 and 2023.
-The data is static and was cleaned to focus only on tech-related roles.

-Descriptions for each of the columns in the dataset:
+ **Business Context**

+Many professionals and job seekers struggle to identify career paths that align with their skills, experience, and academic background.
+On the employer side, matching candidates to job roles efficiently remains a challenge.
+This project aims to bridge this gap by developing a machine-learning-based system that recommends suitable career paths to users based on their profiles.

+**Goal**

+The goal of this project is to build an intelligent career recommendation system that analyzes user profiles and job descriptions to suggest the best job matches.
+The system leverages Natural Language Processing (NLP) techniques and machine learning classification models to improve job matching accuracy.

+**Data Overview**

+The dataset consists of the following columns:

 1.Job Id: A unique identifier for each job posting.